samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 8 Marketing Analytics Case Study/Basic Window Functions.md

 ### SQL ORDER OF OPERATION / SQL Logical Execution Order

-- In a nutshell - all SQL queries are “ran” in the following order:
+- In a nutshell - all SQL queries are “ran” in the following order: VERY IMPOPRTANT, IT HAS BEEN DISCUSSED WIDELY IN THE WEEK 8 TUTORIAL

 -- FROM
 -- WHERE filters
 -- ON table join conditions
 -- GROUP BY
 -- SELECT aggregate function calculations
+-- HAVING
+-- Window functions
+-- ORDER BY
+-- LIMIT
+OR
+-- FROM
+-- WHERE filters
+-- ON table join conditions
+-- GROUP BY
+-- SELECT statements
+---- Derived column expressions
+---- Aggregate functions
 -- HAVING
 -- Window functions
 -- ORDER BY